snowplow/snowplowanalytics.com/_posts/2017-05-30-dataflow-runner-0.3.0-released.md

 fails with:

 {% highlight bash %}
-WARN[0000] Locked already held
+WARN[0000] lock already held at path/to/lock
 {% endhighlight %}

 You can set the lock name as appropriate to setup locks across different playbooks, job names and/or cluster IDs.

-In a local context, the lock will be materialized by a file at the specified path.
+In a local context, the lock will be materialized by a file at the specified path which can be relative or absolute.
+In case of a relative path, it will be relative to your current working directory.

 <h3 id="distributed-lock">1.2 Distributed lock</h3>